AlphaHydrae/blog/_drafts/2021-02-25-a-javascript-function-that-recursively-resolves-promises.md

 }
 ```

-You can even do this with arbitrary nested structures as long as they're only
+You can even do this with arbitrarily nested structures as long as they're only
 arrays and plain objects:

 ```js